Pranita888/Data-science/README.md

 - Learn Matplotlib and Seaboarn (Data Visualization Libraries)
 - Build Projects

 ## 🚀 About Me

-Hi, my name is Shantanu Dhaybar, and I am a junior Software Engineer with one year of experience in JavaScript, React JS, React Native, Data Science, and Machine Learning.
+Hi, my name is Pranita Bhoite, Enthusiastic and highly motivated recent graduate with a Bachelor's degree in EnTc.